 tx_sjroffers_domain_model_organization and as

-value we use another nested Array holding the configurations of the
+value we use another nested Array that holds the configurations of the

 corresponding table.
 Then again, this Array is separated into several parts

-whose names are the key of the nested Array.
+with names that are the keys of the nested Array.

 <?php return [ 'ctrl' => [ // … ], 'interface' => [ // … ], 'types' => [ // … ] 'palettes' => [ // … ], 'columns' => [ 'first_fieldname' => [ // … ], 'second_fieldname' => [ // … ], ], ];

-Subsequently, you will find the names of the parts and their meaning.
+Below, you find the names of the parts and their meaning.

-This area contains configuration options that are used overall the scope of the
+This part contains configuration options that are used in the scope of the

 table.
-This covers the naming of the table in the Backend, which table fields
+This covers the name of the table in the Backend, which table fields

 contain which meta data and the behavior of the table on creation and movement

 of its row sets.
 Meta data cover information about Visibility and Access